Mark J. Miller, Commander, U.S. Navy

 Helicopter Maritime Strike Weapons School Pacific

-Commander Conlon has accumulated over 2,500 flight hours.
-His personal decorations include the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (three), the Navy Achievement Medal, and various unit and campaign awards.
+Commander Miller has accumulated more than 2,500 mishap-free flight hours.
+His personal awards include the Joint Meritorious Service Medal, Air Medal, Navy Commendation Medal, Navy Achievement Medal and various campaign and service decorations.